nus-cs2103-AY2324S1/ip/docs/README.md

 To get started with iPbot, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine / Check for jar files in release.
-2. Build and run the application.
+2. Build/Install and run the application.
 3. Start chatting with iPbot using the supported commands.